AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-04.md

 - **Semantic Kernel**: Microsoft’s framework for embedding LLMs into software
 - **CrewAI / MetaGPT**: Multi-agent systems with defined roles

-These frameworks let developers prototype powerful workflows, but they come with challenges—especially around complexity, tool integration, and portability.
+These frameworks let developers prototype powerful workflows, but they come with challenges - especially around complexity, tool integration, and portability.

 We’ll explore those challenges in the next post.